harshinipydipalli/-E-commerce-SaaS-Analytics/README.md

-# E-commerce & SaaS Analytics Project
+# E-commerce & SaaS Analytics

 This project demonstrates a complete **E-commerce & SaaS Analytics pipeline** using multiple related tables.
 The goal is to transform raw transactional, user, and product data into actionable business insights.
 ---